Byron05/Hackathon-1/README.md

 * We used UDP to implement Peer to Peer messsaging.
 * A rendezvous server was used to facilitate the connection proccess

-<a name="server"></a>
+<a name="implementations"></a>
+### Implementations: ###

-### Server and Client: ###
+#### 1. Server and Client: ####
 * This real-time chat functionality is accomplished through a bi-directional communication channel, meaning that the server can send data back to the client independently without any requests.
-There are 3 specific event handlers to listen to, respectively to send a message, join a room, and leave a room:
+There are 3 specific event handlers to listen to, respectively to send a message, join a room, and leave a room from *app.py*:
 ```
 def handle_send_message_event(data):
     app.logger.info("{} has sent message to the room {}: {}".format(data['username'],